CFSAN-Biostatistics/fastatools/README.rst

 Features
 --------

+* Print the lengths of sequences.
-* TODO: Insert a bulleted list of features here
+* Generate a reverse complement of a fasta file.
+* Extract a slice from a fasta file delimited by primers.

 Citing fastatools